-The mission of the Comanche Nation Workforce is to support employment and training activities for unemployed, underemployed or low income.Native American tribal members in order to:
+The mission of the Comanche Nation Workforce is to support employment and training services for the unemployed, newly employed, and/or currently employed Comanche Nation tribal members, and to support employment and training services for the unemployed, underemployed, or low income of different federally recognized tribal members, in order to:

 - Develop more fully the academic, occupational, and literacy skills of such individuals.